 - 1. Length.
 Briefs and memoranda supporting or opposing a motion must not exceed twenty-five (25) pages in length.
 Reply memoranda must not exceed ten (10) pages in length.
 Briefs or memoranda exceeding ten (10) pages must have a table of contents and a table of authorities cited.
 A party wishing to exceed the page limit must first move to do so, without attaching the brief or memorandum.
 If the motion is granted, the party will then file its brief or memorandum.
 Any pages in excess of the number allowed by local rule or court order will be stricken. - 2.
 Format.
 All briefs and memoranda supporting or opposing a motion must conform to the requirements of LR 5.2.
-If a brief or memorandum is formatted with insufficient margins or line spacing, or shows any other nonconformity that has the effect of overcoming the page limitations set forth in LR 7.1.d.1, the court may, in its discretion, strike text from the end of the brief or memorandum so as to bring it in conformity with the proper page limitation.

 e.
-Continuance of Scheduled Motion Hearings
+Continuance of Scheduled Motion Hearings.

-In accordance with the procedure set forth in LR 7.1.f for extending enlargement of time, a party or parties may move, in writing, to continue a motion hearing at any time prior to the scheduled hearing for good cause.
+In accordance with the procedure set forth in LR 7.1(f) for extending time, a party or parties may move, in writing, to continue a motion hearing at any time prior to the scheduled hearing for good cause.

 f.
-Extending or Shortening Time and Emergency Motions-
+Extending or Shortening Time and Emergency Motions.